-- A typical febrile seizure is a generalized seizure occurring in the presence of fever (T >100.4°F/38°C) and no central nervous system infection in a child between the age of 6 months and 5 years. - Neuroimaging should not be performed in the routine evaluation of children with simple febrile seizures. - MRI Brain without contrast (CPT® 70551) or without and with contrast (CPT® 70553) is indicated for febrile seizures in the presence of one or more of the following: - Seizure lasting >15 minutes - Partial seizures - Focal neurologic deficits - Multiple seizures within 24 hours - Macrocephaly (Head circumference that is greater than the 95th percentile for age and sex, established by use of measurements and CDC growth charts.
-See Macrocephaly (PEDHD-7.1)) - Signs and symptoms of increased intracranial pressure - Developmental delay
+- A typical febrile seizure is a generalized seizure occurring in the presence of fever (T >100.4°F/38°C) and no central nervous system infection in a child between the age of 6 months and 5 years. - Neuroimaging should not be performed in the routine evaluation of children with simple febrile seizures. - MRI Brain without contrast (CPT® 70551) OR MRI Brain without and with contrast (CPT® 70553) is indicated for febrile seizures in the presence of one or more of the following: - Seizure lasting >15 minutes - o Partial seizures - o Focal neurologic deficits - o Multiple seizures within 24 hours - Macrocephaly (Head circumference that is greater than the 95th percentile for age and sex, established by use of measurements and CDC growth charts.
+See Macrocephaly (PEDHD-7.1)) - o Signs and symptoms of increased intracranial pressure - Developmental delay - If CT Head without contrast (CPT® 70450) was performed for an initial evaluation for new onset seizure, MRI (as described above) is indicated for additional evaluation - CT of head without contrast (CPT® 70450)is indicated for: - Evaluation of structural findings in seizure etiologies that contain dystrophic calcifications, such as with oligodendrogliomas and tuberous sclerosis. - Acute setting of seizure evaluation.